Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

 * Introduction of datawidth converters, clock-domain crossing, and FIFOs in `v++`

 ## Step 1 - Building ADF Graph
 The ADF graph has connections to the PL through the PLIO interfaces.
 These interfaces can have reference clocking either from the `graph.cpp` through the `PLIO()` constructor or through the `--pl-freq`.
-This will help with knowing what kind of clock can be set on the PL Kernels that are going to connect to the PLIO.
+This will help with determining what kind of clock can be set on the PL Kernels that are going to connect to the PLIO.
 Here you will set the reference frequency to be 200 MHz for all PLIO interfaces.

 **NOTE**: If you do not specify the `--pl-freq` it will be set to 1/4 the frequency of the AI Engine frequency.